Tannerite00/BenfordsLawMachine/README.md

 # Info
 This brings up a separate modal that contains most of this read me to explain what the various techniques are doing and to give more in-depth instructions.

+# Other Features
+This program is able to handle Advanced Record Definition Editor, AS400, dBASE, M. Access, M. Excel, ODBC, Print Report and Adobe PDF, SAP/AIS, Text, and XML documents as long as they are in table format.

 # What's Next?

 Create a small display for the file explorer so users can see files in the folder they are working in and easily change between them

 Field Statistics: automatic stats that run when the file is selected such as: earliest/latest dates, largest value, number of records, number of valid values, etc.

-Upgrade the file browser to be able to handle more than just csv files.
-Should be able to handle Advanced Record Definition Editor, AS400, dBASE, M. Access, M. Excel, ODBC, Print Report and Adobe PDF, SAP/AIS, Text, XML